FriendsOfShopware/FroshPluginUploader/README.md

 ## ext:update

-Will update informations about the plugin from the `Resources/store`-folder.
+Update Shopware store informations about the plugin.
+For plugins the files from the `${path}/Resources/store`-folder are used.
+For apps the store folder should be placed directly in the root folder of the app, i.e. the folder is `${path}/store` furthermore the plugin name and so on are read from the app `manifest.xml`.

 Valid arguments are: